-As a construction or commercial real estate development professional, you know that the right equipment is key to a successful project – and ultimately to the long-term health of a company.
+As a commercial development professional, you know that the right equipment is key to a successful project – and ultimately to the long-term health of a company.
 It is a given you would never use a shovel for a job that calls for a backhoe.
 Yet many practitioners continue to use legacy accounting systems, hanging onto decades-old technology and relying on guesstimated costs, delayed communication with the field and, ultimately, loss of project profitability while their peers step up to the new generation of cloud-based solutions.

 Yet change – even change for the better – is never easy.
 And once the decision is made to adopt a new system, there are several competing product options (many with similar features).

 Deciding what is – and isn’t – important

 Consider five key categories when evaluating a development accounting system.
 Here are just some of the questions to ask: